 But you can also be conscious of your gestures to reinforce your messaging.
-By holding eye contact, monitoring your tone of voice, smiling or holding your posture proud and tall, you can convey positive messages like good humor or competence, much like slouching or a furrowed brow might convey the opposite.
+By holding eye contact, monitoring your tone of voice and smiling, you can convey positive messages like good humor or competence, much like frowning or a furrowed brow might convey the opposite.

 Examples of positive body language

 Being aware of positive body language you can employ during conversation is crucial to communicating good intentions or charisma.
-Here are some examples of positive body language:
+Here are six examples of positive body language:

-Maintaining good eye contact shows you're engaged and actively listening to what someone is telling you.
+Maintaining good eye contact can show you're engaged and actively listening to what someone is telling you.
 However, if you stare too intensely, it can have the opposite effect by making the other person feel too targeted.
 Assess their body language in response to determine if they feel comfortable.

 In addition to showing a speaker that you agree with their message, nodding your head shows others that you're listening to what they have to say.
 When you pair a head nod with a smile, you’re more likely to engage them with inclusive enthusiasm.